kyma-project/test-infra/docs/prow/prow-secrets.md

 ## Overview

-This document lists all types of Secrets used in the `kyma-prow` and `workload-kyma-prow` clusters, where all the ProwJobs are executed.
+This document lists all types of Secrets used in the `kyma-prow` and `workload-kyma-prow` clusters, where all Prow Jobs are executed.
 >**NOTE:** All Secrets are stored in the Google Cloud Storage (GCS) bucket.